This railway is closed. A short section of track remained at the north end of Perth (New) Yard.

 These locations are along the line.

 This junction was in the north of Perth where the Perth, Almond Valley and Methven Railway met the older Scottish Midland Junction Railway.
 Trains from the branch could run south to Perth.
 The main line was double track, the branch single.
-The signal box was on the east side of the line.
-The junction was a little complicated as there was a looped siding on the west side of the line ...More details
+The brick built signal box was on the east side of the line.
+The junction was a little complicated as there was a looped siding on the west side ...More details

 This was a single platform station with a short platform, minimal Caledonian Railway style shelter and station house.